squarepupil/website-pages/src/pages/detailed.md

 BODY

 Creative people know that constraints are what drive good designs.
-Humans can be overwhelmed by choice, but when there are constraints to overcome and work with, humans shine.
+Humans can be overwhelmed by choice, but when there are constraints to overcome humans shine.
 This holds for all ages.
 We see it quite often with children who at first will rail against not being able to get what they want, but who, once they accept the limitation, happily work with it to make something delightful.

 Constraints in our school come largely from being a part of a community.
 This is a good thing.
 Our students learn how to respect others while still achieving their own, possibly modified, goals.
-This is how adult life is as well and is an important contributing factor to how Sudbury graduates are able to navigate a variety of different paths in life with ease.
+Adult life is full of such constraints.
+Being able to deal with them is an important contributing factor as to why Sudbury graduates are able to navigate a variety of different paths in life with ease.

 END